Orange Line (Jaipur Metro)

-The Orange Line of the Jaipur Metro is a proposed rapid transit line for the city of Jaipur, India.
-It will connect Sitapura in South to in North.
-It is 23.099 km in length and will have 20 stations - 5 underground and 15 elevated.
+The Orange Line of the Jaipur Metro is an approved rapid transit line for the city of Jaipur, India.
+It will connect Prahaladpura in South to Todi Mod in North.
+It will be 41 km in length and will have 35 stations - 2 underground and 33 elevated, connecting important areas like Jaipur International Airport, Gandhinagar railway station, Sitapura Industrial Area, etc.